2022 / 2023 full year forecast specified for adjusted EBIT; free cash flow before M&A still expected to be slightly positive

 At Multi Tracks, we expect investment confidence for plant engineering to be around the prior-year level.
 We anticipate further strong market growth for thyssenkrupp nucera’s hydrogen business and Uhde’s ammonia business.
 Any rises in factor costs in the automotive supplier business should be translated to a large extent into high sales revenues.
-Overall, operational project execution is expected to be stable without major delays.

 In the Multi Tracks segment, the disposal processes for the infrastructure, stainless steel and mining technologies businesses were completed in fiscal year 2021 / 2022 (see Note 03 “Discontinued operation, disposal groups and single assets held for sale” in Annual Report 2021 / 2022).
 Consequently, these businesses are not included in the forecast for 2022 / 2023 and are referred to below as “sold disposal groups.”
 The sold disposal groups are, however, included in the prior-year figures on a pro rata basis until completion of the respective disposal process.
 In the presentation of the prior-year sales and adjusted EBIT of the Multi Tracks segment and the group in the following sections, the pro rata prior-year figures for the sold disposal groups are therefore shown on a pro forma basis.